Airport Power Networks

 Busiest US International Airport Suffers Major Power Outage

 The FAA's Air Traffic Organization (ATO) reported handling an estimated 45,000 flights and 2.9 million passengers daily in 2021.
 Overlooking the warning signs of electric equipment malfunction or failure could lead to a power outage like the one on December 17, 2017, at the Hartsfield-Jackson Atlanta International Airport.
-The event resulted in an 11-hour power outage, delayed and canceled flights, damage to the underground power delivery network, and billions of financial losses.
+The event resulted in an 11-hour power outage, delayed and canceled flights, damage to the underground power delivery network, and $50 million of financial losses.